 • Please consult the terms & conditions on our webpage.

-• Kindly note this itinerary can be changed or modified due to any uncertainty of Mother Nature such as landslides, heavy rainfall blocks roads.
+• Kindly note this itinerary can be changed or modified due to any uncertainty of Mother Nature such as landslides, heavy rainfall blocking roads.
 This is beyond our reach.
-In this case our guide will take the appropriate decision according to the situation on the spot, which gives priority to your safety.
+In this case, our guide will take the appropriate decision according to the situation on the spot, which gives priority to your safety.

 • A deposit of US$300 must be paid on arrival in India.
 You are responsible for any damage to your bike during the trip.
-On the off chance that you damaged the motorcycle, the repair charges will be deducted from this deposit and the balance will be reimbursed at the completion of the trip is over.
+On the off chance that you damaged the motorcycle, the repair charges will be deducted from this deposit and the balance will be reimbursed after the trip is over.